State integrals for the quantized $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant: Formal asymptotics

 We know that \(\act{D}{\gamma} = \varsigma_{K} \) is the \(\slg\) Chern-Simons invariant of \(\rho_{\hyp}\) normalized as in \cref{eq:asymptotics sign positive} and that \(\Re \varsigma_{K}\) is maximal among all generalized critical points.
 Suppose that \(\Gamma\) passes through \(\gamma\) in saddle point position (which is not quite right: see below).
 Then the saddle point approximation gives

 because \(\Gamma\) is an \(|E|\)-dimensional contour.
-The terms of the sum with \(k \ne k_{0}\) do not contribute to the asymptotics because the saddle point approximation also requires the imaginary part of the derivative of \(\act{D}{}\) to vanish: if it does not the growth is suppressed by rapid oscillations in the phase of the integrand.
+The terms of the sum with \(k \ne k_{0}\) do not contribute at highest order to the asymptotics because the saddle point approximation also requires the imaginary part of the derivative of \(\act{D}{}\) to vanish: if it does not the growth is suppressed by rapid oscillations in the phase of the integrand.
 The sum over \(k\) in \eqref{eq:state intgral sum} naturally captures the extra choice of flattening used in the computation of \(\varsigma_{K}\).

 As noted above this analysis is incorrect.
-The problem is that \(\gamma\) is \emph{never} an isolated critical point because of gauge symmetry: the gauge transformations of \cref{def:gauge transformation} show that a given representation \(\rho\) corresponds to a \(3\)-dimensional manifold lying in the space \(\mathbb{C}^{E}\) of segment parameters.
-If we restrict to normalized shadow colorings we fix one degree of freedom, so \(\act{D}{}\) is \emph{constant} in two coordinate directions near \(\gamma\).
-This recovers an overall power of \(\nr\), giving
+The problem is that \(\gamma\) is \emph{never} an isolated critical point because of gauge symmetry: the gauge transformations of \cref{def:gauge transformation} show that a given representation \(\rho\) corresponds to a manifold of complex dimension \(3\) lying in the space \(\mathbb{C}^{E}\) of segment parameters.
+If we restrict to normalized shadow colorings we fix one degree of freedom, so \(\act{D}{}\) is \emph{constant} in two complex, hence four real coordinate directions near \(\gamma\).
+This recovers an overall power of \(\nr^{2}\), giving

 \begin{conjecture} Let \(K\) be a hyperbolic knot.
 Suppose that \(\rho\) is a decorated representation of \(D\) that is geometrically nondegenerate in the sense that \(\rho\) is non-pinched for some open diagram \(D\) of \(K\).
 Then for some choices of log-meridian \(\mu\) (see \cref{sec:Barriers to Step 2}) there is a constant \(\tau\) so that